BIS Certification for Footwear Manufacturers

 - The applicant needs to access the official website of the Bureau of Indian Standards (BIS).
 From this page, click on the Create your BIS Account Option.

 - The BIS Guest Registration page will be displayed.
 Provide all details and click on submit button.

-Note: Indian Standards which are adoptions of ISO Standards cannot be downloaded for free and must be purchased from BIS e-Sales Portal.
+Note: Indian Standards, which are adoptions of ISO Standards, cannot be downloaded for free and must be purchased from BIS e-Sales Portal.

-Create Login on Manakonline
+Create a Login on Manakonline

 Access the Manakonlin portal and create an account on Manakonline, the BIS application portal.
 Apply for a license through this account.

 While applying, the applicant needs to select the applicable Indian Standard for the product from among the 27 footwear products.